 We didn’t need a laundry list of facts and figures to get a sense of what was happening or how Smith felt in this time of life.
 He is able to tell a story in just a paragraph.

 I love this book, and I loved reading it.
 It filled me with fog and mist and green leaves and salty sea and cold sand.
-As I was reading it, I had a clear sense of the place in life where he was, the ideas he was wrestling with, and the life questions he had.
+As I was reading it, I had a clear sense of where he was in life, the ideas he was wrestling with, and the life questions he had.

-Those types of stories and types of storytelling give the reader a glimpse into one’s life, and that’s one of the most powerful effects that we can have.
+That type of storytelling gives the reader a glimpse into one’s life, and that’s one of the most powerful effects that we can have.
 When we pull the reader into our little corners of the universe and give them a peek behind the curtains, we create a level of intimacy and clarity that readers seek.
 A memoir reader wants to know about you, wants to know your stories, and wants that revelation of self.

 When you tell a story for the sake of the story, you can give them what they want without boring them.